mzaffran/mzaffran.github.io/index.md

 ##### News

 - From August to October 2022, I was visiting [Yaniv Romano](https://sites.google.com/view/yaniv-romano/) and his group at the [Technion](https://www.technion.ac.il/en/home-2/).
 Thanks for hosting me!
-I would also like to thank the [FMJH and LMH](https://www.fondation-hadamard.fr/en/fmjh-supports/research/junior-scientific-visibility/) for funding this stay abroad.
+I also thank the [FMJH and LMH](https://www.fondation-hadamard.fr/en/fmjh-supports/research/junior-scientific-visibility/) for funding this stay abroad.
 - Our paper, [*Adaptive Conformal Predictions for Time Series*](https://arxiv.org/abs/2202.07282), has been accepted to [ICML 2022](https://icml.cc/Conferences/2022/)!
 - My Master's thesis was awarded the prize of the best end-of-studies project by [ENSTA Alumni](https://www.ensta.org/fr/).
 Thanks a lot to them, and to [Philippe Naveau](https://www.lsce.ipsl.fr/Phocea/Pisp/visu.php?id=44&uid=naveau) who supervised me!
 - I presented *Adaptive Conformal Predictions for Time Series* at the International Seminar on Distribution-Free Statistics [(ISDFS)](https://sites.google.com/view/isdfs/home).
 Thanks a lot [Anastasios](https://people.eecs.berkeley.edu/~angelopoulos/) for the kind invitation!